 Can a general dentist place my dental implant?

 An oral and maxillofacial surgeon undergoes several years of education and training beyond dental school to perform the full scope of oral surgery, including dental implants.
-Drs.
-Schow and Urig commonly place dental implants at their practice in Santa Fe, NM, and are experienced in safely and accurately performing the procedure.
+Dr. Schow commonly places dental implants at their practice in Santa Fe, NM, and is experienced in safely and accurately performing the procedure.
 However, your oral surgeon will usually collaborate with a general dentist to place the permanent, custom-made crown that rests on top of the dental implant post.

 What if there is not enough bone in my jaw for secure implant placement?